wpquads/quick-adsense-reloaded/readme.txt

 * <strong>12 Ads positions</strong> that helps you control where the ad will appear.
 * <strong>10 Post Specific Ads Control</strong>: 10 Conditional Ad visibility positions which allows you to control (include/exclude) on which pages would you like the ads to appear.
 * <strong>9 Targeting conditions</strong> which will allow you to control when an ad should appear.
-* <strong> NEW Geo Targeting </strong>: Target the ads based on the city and countries.
 * Custom Image banner support
 * Custom html Code support with auto AMP Sanitization
 * Background ad (Full website background ad)